July 21, 2025 (4mo ago) — last updated October 30, 2025 (1mo ago)

 How do I decide which opportunities to pursue?

-Give each factor a weight and require the matrix before a bid advances.
-This prevents emotional decisions and reduces wasted estimating effort.
+Use a formal pre-bid go/no‑go matrix that scores objective factors such as project fit, capacity, client reputation, schedule and cashflow, and scope clarity.
+Assign weights and require the matrix before a bid advances to prevent emotional decisions and reduce wasted estimating effort.
 Keep a template in your internal resources, for example: /resources/go-no-go-template.

 What should I check during a site visit?